20 Website Mistakes That Kill Conversions

 - Customer Support

-And instead, be clear with goals that demonstrate exactly what you want to achieve with your website and this clarity will translate to:
+Takeaway: Don’t be vague.
+Instead be clear with goals, that demonstrate exactly what you want to achieve with your website, and this clarity will translate to higher conversions.

 16. Not Utilising Social Media

-And of course it all starts with a social media plan with the goal of more sales.
+And it starts with a social media plan, with the goal of more sales.

-But you should never use social media as a ‘selling tool’ but a:
+But you should never use social media as a ‘selling tool’, rather a:

 - Awareness one.